Lord of the Dance (musical): Performances

 Lord of the Dance had preview shows at the Point Theatre in Dublin from 28 June to 1 July 1996.
 The show staged a premiere performance on 27 June 1996 – the video was filmed on 2 July 1996.

-In March 1997, Lord of the Dance was performed at the Oscars.
+In March 1997, Lord of the Dance was performed at the 69th Academy Awards.
 That November, Lord of the Dance expanded operations by forming several troupes of dancers which would tour North America and Europe.
 Flatley signed a contract with Disney for Lord of the Dance to perform at Epcot in Walt Disney World in the summer of 1999 and Lord of the Dance was asked back the following summer in 2000.
 Troupe 4 performed at the Disneyland Paris Resort in 2002 and 2003.
 There are currently two troupes of Lord of the Dance productions touring the world: Troupe 1, currently touring throughout Europe and Asia and Troupe 2, touring US and Canada including Europe too.

 Feet of Flames

 After two years of touring, Flatley created Feet of Flames, an expanded version of the show.
-The first Feet of Flames concert which premiered on July 25 that year, was made as a one-off performance of Lord of the Dance.
-While closely resembling the original show, Feet of Flames merged two troupes of the original show, totaling almost 100, and also adds an all-male choir and a live band.
+The first Feet of Flames concert which premiered on July 25 that year, was made as a one-off performance of Lord of the Dance, held before 25,000 people in London's Hyde Park.
+Feet of Flames merged two troupes of the original show, totaling almost 100, and added an all-male choir and a live band.
 The show's stage, measuring 180 ft wide, borrowed set designs from the original Lord of the Dance but adds multiple levels for the finale.
-The show was held before 25,000 people in London's Hyde Park.
-The special feature was a dance solo by Flatley without music.
-It was supposed to be the last time Flatley danced live on stage, but a different version of the show would later go on tour in 2000–01 (only one troupe appeared on this tour).
-The Hyde Park show marked the last time Michael Flatley danced in "Lord of the Dance", he would go on to do the Feet of Flames World Tour, and after that, Celtic Tiger.
+A special feature was a dance solo by Flatley without music.
+The Hyde Park show marked the last time Flatley starred in Lord of the Dance and was supposed to be the last time he danced live on stage, but a different version of Feet of Flames would later go on a world tour in 2000–01 (only one troupe appeared on this tour); he would go on to do Celtic Tiger.
 The Lord of the Dance 10th Anniversary Party was held in June 2006.